 This guide is designed to provide students in the LUC Law School's "U.S. Law for Foreign Lawyers" LL.M. program and visiting foreign scholars with a roadmap for their research.
-Students in this program and visting scholars may use the LUC Libraries, and they will also receive Westlaw and LexisNexis passwords for academic use.
+Students in this program and visiting scholars may use the LUC Libraries, and they will also receive Westlaw, Lexis, and Bloomberg Law passwords.

 Detailed information on the Law Library and its services is available on the Law Library's website.
 See the LUC Libraries' website for information on the Lewis Library, Cudahy Library, and Health Sciences Library.